Michael-IvyTech-CS/Final_Project_Team_4/README.md

 ### Steps to open the project and run it:
 - Download the Godot game engine 4.2
-- Open the project folder "Nimble Niffler" in Godot
+- Download the project folder "Nimble Niffler" from this repository
+- Open Godot and scan for project folders in the directory you downloaded the project folder to
+- Select the project "Nimble Niffler"
-- Click the play button in the top right
+- Select "run" from the right sidebar (or "edit" then click the play button in the top right)

 ### When the game launches:
 - Click start to play the game